Keyboard shortcuts

 payload ... is not a bound process referenceA ProcessRef<T> payload send uses a value that is not a process reference.Pass an immutable process reference binding or received ProcessRef<T> payload.

-process references must be direct message payloads / process reference template must be a direct message payloadA process reference payload is nested inside a record, enum, or next-state template.Send ProcessRef<T> only as the direct payload of a message that declares ProcessRef<T>.
+process references must be direct message payloads / process reference template must be a direct message payloadA process reference payload is nested inside a record, enum, collection, or next-state template.Send ProcessRef<T> only as the direct payload of a message that declares ProcessRef<T>.

 Match Errors